By John Chavez

 One year, my wife and I attended my favorite team, the Dodgers’, Phoenix site using our Southwest Companion Pass.
 Yes, we got to see the Dodgers in March, cheering them on, and helping them ease the pain from their World Series loss to the Astros in 2017.
 (Of course, only to witness them lose their second consecutive World Series against the Red Sox in October.
 Oh well, we’ll get ‘em next time!)

 A trip to Florida or Arizona for Grapefruit and Cactus League games is the cure for the cold weather blahs or head to a big city to see your team play throughout the year.

 2. Let’s Go to Europe…

-With the Southwest Companion Pass, my wife and I can fly to a city WOW serves, like Boston or New York, and fly from there to Iceland, England or continental Europe.
+With the Southwest Companion Pass, my wife and I can fly to a major city city, like Boston or New York, and get a much cheaper airfare than from LA (where we live) to fly to Ireland, Iceland or continental Europe.

-Additionally, Lyn loves the ability to fly to Europe on Aer Lingus for only 26,000 miles round-trip per person (here’s how to do that), but you have to fly from a major city like New York, Chicago or Boston to take advantage.
+Lyn’s favorite way to fly to Europe on miles is on Aer Lingus for only 26,000 miles round-trip per person (here’s how to do that), but you have to fly from a major city like New York, Chicago or Boston to take advantage.
 Companion Pass to the rescue!

 Since most of my family is on the West Coast, this is also a good opportunity to visit East Coast cities on a one- or two-day layover before crossing the pond.
 My wife really wants to visit Boston (on principle, as a Dodger and Rams fan, I have some problems with this, however ;-)), and Lyn did this on her way to Rome (via Dublin) on Aer Lingus this year, spending a few days in New York City on the front end and Brooklyn on the back end.